Click on names to reveal bios. Please note that more recently-admitted members may not be currently listed.

 CHRISTOPHER D. COOK is an author, essayist, and award-winning investigative journalist.
 His writing has appeared in Harper’s, the Los Angeles Times, The Economist, Mother Jones, The Christian Science Monitor, Salon.com, The San Francisco Chronicle, Columbia Journalism Review, and elsewhere.
 Chris is the author of the widely praised Diet for a Dead Planet: Big Business and the Coming Food Crisis.
 He is also a contributing writer for The Progressive magazine.
 His honors include a Project Censored Award, finalist for the Investigative Reporters and Editors Award, and an Aronson Award.
 Chris runs Progressive Message, a communications consultancy, with clients ranging from nonprofits and unions to local and statewide political campaigns.
 Check out his journalism and writing at www.christopherdcook.com.

-LINDSEY CRITTENDEN is the author of The View From Below: Stories and The Water Will Hold You, a memoir.
-Her award-winning short fiction has appeared and is forthcoming in Arroyo Literary Review, Glimmer Train, Bellingham Review, Pisgah Review, and elsewhere.
-She has written articles and personal essays for The New York Times, Spirituality & Health, Real Simple, Image, and Best American Spiritual Writing.
-Lindsey is an Honored Instructor at UC Berkeley Extension. lindseycrittenden.wordpress.com
+LINDSEY CRITTENDEN is the author of two published books, The View From Below: Stories and The Water Will Hold You, a memoir.
+Her fiction has won national awards and appeared in Arroyo Literary Review, Glimmer Train, Bellingham Review, Quarterly West, Pisgah Review, and elsewhere.
+Her articles and personal essays have appeared in The New York Times, Best American Spiritual Writing, Bon Appétit, Real Simple, Spirituality & Health, and Image.
+Lindsey has been awarded fellowships by the Ucross and Ragdale foundations, Virginia Center for the Creative Arts, UC Davis, and Squaw Valley Community of Writers.
+She was named Honored Instructor at UC Berkeley Extension in 2013. lindseycrittenden.wordpress.com

-DAVID EWING DUNCAN is an award-winning science journalist and a bestselling author, with 8 books published in 19 languages.
-His latest is When I’m 164: The science of radical life extension and what happens if we succeed.
+DAVID EWING DUNCAN is an award-winning science journalist and a bestselling author, with eight books published in 19 languages.
+His latest is When I’m 164: The Science of Radical Life extension and What Happens if We Succeed.
 He regularly writes for The New York Times, Atlantic, Wired, and others, and is Chief Correspondent for NPR Talk’s “BioTech Nation”.
 He has been a a special correspondent and producer for ABC’s Nightline and a commentator for NPR’s “Morning Edition.”
 David is the Founding Director of UC Berkeley’s Center for Life Science Policy.
 He has won numerous awards, including the AAAS Magazine Journalism Award. www.davidewingduncan.com

 ALI ETERAZ is an American writer.
 His short fiction has appeared in Akashic Books, Digital Americana, Forge Journal, Burrow Press Review, and PANK, among others.
 His critically acclaimed memoir, Children of Dust (HarperCollins, 2009), was selected as a New Statesman Book of the Year, was long-listed for the Asian-American Writer’s Award, and was featured on PBS with Tavis Smiley, NPR with Terry Gross, and C-SPAN2.
 Eteraz’s essays on topics ranging from existentialism to immigrant identity and foreign languages have been highlighted by the New Yorker, Andrew Sullivan, The New York Times, Time Magazine, and The Guardian.
 Eteraz grew up in the Middle East, the Dominican Republic, and the American South and graduated magna cum laude from Emory University.
 Find him at eteraz.net